Resolving Conflicts in Game Development Projects

 At that point, you therefore have two branches (“main” and “test”) with two versions of the hello.txt file updated in two different ways, in parallel, both stemming from the same initial commit:

-This could happen if, again, you’re not careful about Diversion’s conflict warnings, or you have toggled off the automatic sync of your repo to the centralised cloud source:
+This could happen if, again, you’re not careful about Diversion’s conflict warnings, or you have toggled off the automatic sync of your repo to the centralized cloud source:

 In that case, if you decide to re-merge the “test” branch into your “main” branch later on, Diversion will show you an error message and tell you that there were conflicts during the merge, and that you need to resolve them before you can finish this branch merging operation!